mayeco/patagonia/rate-request.md

 ## ⚠️ CRITICAL AI EXECUTION RULES

-**DO NOT GET STUCK IN ANALYSIS LOOPS**: Complete evaluation within 6 steps maximum.
-Provide rating and either ask questions or proceed.
+**DO NOT GET STUCK IN ANALYSIS LOOPS**: Complete evaluation within 6 steps, maximum.
+Provide a rating and either ask questions or proceed.

-**DECISION POINTS**: Make binary decisions - content is clear enough to proceed or needs clarification.
+**DECISION POINTS**: Make binary decisions - the content is clear enough to proceed or needs clarification.

 **CONTENT ANALYSIS**: Evaluate clarity, completeness, and feasibility quickly.

 **TERMINATION CONDITIONS**:

-- If rating is 6-10: Provide explanation and recommend proceeding
+- If rating is 6-10: Provide an explanation and recommend proceeding
 - If rating is 1-5: Ask specific questions and STOP
-- If the developer provides clarification: Re-evaluate and provide new rating
+- If the developer provides clarification: Re-evaluate and provide a new rating
-- Never proceed with implementation without developer confirmation
+- Never proceed with implementation without the developer's confirmation

 ## STEPS